wizo06/japanese/docs/Fundamentals/inflection.md

 ### Negative Past-Tense

-We already know how to inflect into negative with the helper verb 「ない」.
+We already know how to express **negative** meaning of an engine with the helper verb 「ない」.
+We also know how to express the **past-tense** of an engine with the helper verb 「た」.

 Notice that 「ない」 ends with the kana 「い」.
-To inflect into the negative past-tense, we can treat 「ない」 as an い-engine and inflect into past-tense.
+So, to express **negative past-tense**, we can treat 「ない」 as an い-engine, and then attach 「た」 to it, the same way we would to a regular い-engine.

-In other words, to inflect into **negative past-tense for all 3 engines**, we first inflect into negative with 「ない」, and then inflect 「ない」 into past-tense with 「た」.
+In other words, to express **negative past-tense for all 3 engines**, we first inflect into negative with 「ない」, and then inflect 「ない」 into past-tense with 「た」.

 !!! info
     **う-engine**